Logo

 5.10 Updating Consent

-Parents may update their consent selections at any time by:
+Parents may update or withdraw their consent selections at any time by emailing their local WMF franchise with their request, copying [email protected].

 5.11 No Photo Identification